Skip to content

 When both AC and furnace are at end of life, replacing both with one heat pump avoids two separate installs over 10-15 years.
 Saves $3,000-$5,000 in total replacement cost.

-• 20-30% lower monthly energy bills with heat pump
+• Lower combined energy bills with heat pump

 Rebates that apply in 2026